JonathanWThom/rhtml/README.md

 ### How to Use It

-HTML element classes have the names you think they would.
+HTML elements have the names you think they would.
 For example, to create a div:

 ```
 div = Div.new